rrmerugu/trawler/README.md

 trawl.data # access the data after the run trawl.stop() # do this or there will be an idle browser instance left on your machine

+trawl = TrawlIt(kw="django",  browser="wordpress")
+trawl.run() # this will gather the topics from the stackoverflow documentation trawl.data # access the data after the run trawl.stop() # do this or there will be an idle browser instance left on your machine

+from trawler.browsers.wordpress import BrowseWordPress stack = BrowseWordPress( max_page=1, base_url="http://econbrowser.com/")
+# stack = BrowseWordPress(kw="invaana", max_page=1, base_url="http://econbrowser.com")
+stack.search()
+stack.data # returns the data

 ```